· By Will Harken

 Pro tip: Generate 10x more lyrics than you need.
 Cherry-pick the best lines.
 AI is a volume game - quantity leads to quality.

 For melodies and chords, honestly?
 A lot of the time I still use my brain.
-Humming ideas that are original may help seperate you form a crowd who's using only AI generated melodies.
+Humming ideas that are original may help separate you from a crowd who's using only AI generated melodies.
 The creative spark still comes from humans.

 Production, Mixing, and Mastering